4WD MODIFICATIONS - TECH TORQUE

-The Workhorse W-15 has 320kW of power and 130-kilometre range from its lithium-ion battery pack.
-The range can be extended by automatic operation of a two-cylinder BMW petrol engine that charges the batteries on the run.
-Total range is said to be around 500km.
+The Workhorse W-15 had 320kW of power and 130-kilometre range from its lithium-ion battery pack.
+The range could be extended by automatic operation of a two-cylinder BMW petrol engine that charged the batteries on the run.
+Total range was said to be around 500km.

-All-wheel drive is a standard feature as well as active safety systems that include collision alert with automatic braking and lane-departure warning.
+All-wheel drive was a standard feature as well as active safety systems that included collision alert with automatic braking and lane-departure warning.

-The truck has a composite body with carbon fibre panels.
-The prototype is the most popular US pickup configuration: double cab with a 2.5-metre-long cargo tub.
+The truck had a composite body with carbon fibre panels.
+The prototype was the most popular US pickup configuration: double cab with a 2.5-metre-long cargo tub.

-A bonus from the on board electricity supply is a 7.2kW power system that allows tools to be plugged directly into the battery power source.
+A bonus from the on board electricity supply was a 7.2kW power system that allowed tools to be plugged directly into the battery power source.

-It has 300mm ground clearance, payload of one tonne and towing capacity of 2.5 tonnes.
+It had 300mm ground clearance, payload of one tonne and towing capacity of 2.5 tonnes.

-The W-15 incorporates a version of the E-Gen electric technology already used in the company’s medium-duty truck designs and can recharge by plugging into standard J1772 stations.
+The W-15 incorporated a version of the E-Gen electric technology already used in the company’s medium-duty truck designs and could recharge by plugging into standard J1772 stations.

-The Workhorse W-15 electric truck is said to be first in the pickup segment built in the USA and is already gaining the attention of commercial customers.
+The Workhorse W-15 electric truck was said to be first in the pickup segment built in the USA.

-Rivian is a new player in the electric vehicle market, but this company has been quietly going about development of an electric SUV and a ute for the past 10 years.
+Rivian is another player in the electric vehicle market, but this company has been quietly going about development of an electric SUV and a ute for the past 20 years.

 Rivian has taken over a former Mitsubishi car plant in Illinois.

-The reveal at the November 2018 Los Angeles Auto Show coincided with opening of the company’s order books and US-market deliveries are planned for 2020.
+The reveal at the November 2018 Los Angeles Auto Show coincided with opening of the company’s order books and US-market deliveries have been happening since 2020.

 Battery charging can be done at 160kW fast-charge stations or home- and depot-based 11kW overnight chargers.

-Drive is via four wheel motors with a combined power output between 300kW and 560kW, so performance won’t be an issue.
+Drive is via four wheel motors with a combined power output between 300kW and 560kW, so performance isn’t an issue.
 The Rivian is claimed capable of a 0-100km/h time around three seconds, with a top speed of 200km/h.

 Claimed payload of the Rivian R1T ute is only 800kg, but towing capability is five tonnes, so it seems to be aimed at the USA’s town-pickup and towing market.